author image

 About Me

-As a kid, most of my toys were broken, becaause I had to take them apart and see how things worked.
-Naturally, I gravitated to being an engineer, and the invisible software that makes everything tick.
-I’ve worked with a lot of different things (See my projects) Nordic Bluetooth, iOS Apps, Elasticsearch, Xamarin, S3, Garage Openers, Serverless, Figma Plugins, Raspberry Pi, Arduino, Alexa Skills, Javascript, Python, AWS, Azure.
-I always find that the technology is really just a way to enable an experience.
+As a kid, most of my toys were broken because I had to take them apart and see how things worked.
+Naturally, I gravitated to being an engineer and the invisible software that makes everything tick.
+I’m what you might call a generalist in tech.
+I’ve worked with a lot of different things in my career (projects): Nordic Bluetooth Chips, iOS Apps, Elasticsearch, Xamarin, S3, Garage Openers, Serverless, Figma Plugins, Raspberry Pi, Arduino, Alexa Skills, Javascript, Python, AWS, Azure.